 Hi!
 I’m Mia Bennett (although formally I’m Amelia).
 I have been researching my family history for over 25 years and am now a professional genealogist specialising in using DNA to solve family history mysteries.
-I have recently finished a six year term as a trustee of the Society of Genealogists (SoG) and am continuing my association with them as a volunteer and speaker.
+I am the chair of the Gloucestershire Family History Society.
+Previously I was a trustee of the Society of Genealogists (SoG) and am continuing my association with them as a volunteer and speaker.
 I am an Associate of AGRA (the professional body for genealogists in England and Wales).

 I followed in my ancestor’s footsteps as an engineer but now I love using my analysis skills to investigate the fascinating world of my, and others’, relatives.

-I carry out DNA analysis for family history, run brickwall workshops, provide advice at family history shows, have volunteered in the SoG library and give talks on DNA and family history.
-I particularly enjoy carrying out consultations on DNA and more traditional family history via Zoom and in person (once safe again).
+I carry out DNA analysis for family history including unknown parentage, run brickwall workshops, provide advice at family history shows, have volunteered in the SoG library and give talks on DNA and family history.
+I particularly enjoy carrying out consultations on DNA and more traditional family history via Zoom and in person.

 I am studying for a Higher Certificate in Genealogy at the IHGS.
 I’m an alumni of the Salt Lake Institute of Genealogy and have travelled internationally to meet others who share my passion.
 Science is at the fore with my interest in using DNA to solve genealogical mysteries.
 Most recently I have attended the Advanced DNA Evidence course at GRIP (Genealogical Research Institute of Pittsburgh).

 I am based in Gloucestershire and have easy access to the Gloucestershire Heritage Hub (archives).
 Also, I have relatively easy access to Bristol Archives.
 Due to my connection with the Society of Genealogists, I plan to be regularly in their library when it reopens.